Syspeople/CodeNow/README.md

 1. Clone and open repository
 2. rebuild module dependencies using command "npm install" (make sure you are located in the workspace root)
 3. start debugger
-4. when debugging open a workspace
+4. when debugging open a workspace (a folder)
 5. invoke command: Connect to ServiceNow

 # Additional Extensions